 You could also consider uploading all the pictures to your website and letting the participants download the pictures themselves (after giving you their e-mail of course)!

 Golf clinics can be a nice addition to your outing, especially if you put together a careful presentation laced with humor, a few trick shots and some anecdotes.
 A 15-20 minute presentation is ideal.
 Clinics can be used as an income generator, charging based on a flat fee of say $500 or on a per-head basis of say $5 per head, more if the numbers are smaller or the group is a large company.

 Alternatively you can post a clinic fee of say $795 for a 30-minute clinic and offer the outing planner the clinic as part of your value-added tournament package.
-That makes the outing planner feel good and allows him to go back to his group and say, “Look what a great deal I got!”
+That makes the golf outing planner feel good and allows him to go back to his group and say, “Look what a great deal I got!”